-Zinc.
 In my opinion it’s one of the most underrated and overlooked nutrients when it comes to health.
 Thankfully, it also happens to be one of the easiest deficiencies to correct with the right foods and if necessary, good quality supplements.

-So without further ado, let me introduce you to zinc – one of the best friends you’ll ever make.
+Let me introduce you to one of the best friends you’ll ever have...

 I consider zinc to be a bit of an all-star wonder mineral.
-Not only is it involved in over 300 enzymes in the body, and the majority of your zinc is actually stored in your bones.
-It is a trace mineral, which means that it is a mineral that we cannot do without, but we only need it in small quantities.
+Not only is it involved in over 300 enzymes and biochemical reactions in the body, you may be surprised that the majority of your zinc is actually stored within your bones.
+Zinc is a trace mineral - which means that whilst it is a mineral that is essential, we only need it in small quantities.
 However, with these tiny amounts, it achieves some pretty remarkable accomplishments.
 Like these:

 - It helps your immune system stay healthy.
-Zinc is one of the nutrients I pay attention to during the cooler months, to help boost immunity to colds, flus and other infections, as well as reduces the amount of time you spend unwell, if you do catch an infection.
-Essentially, zinc gives your immune system weapons.
+Zinc is one of the nutrients I pay attention to during the cooler months, to help boost immunity to colds, flus and other infections, as well as to aid recovery.
+An easy way to think of this is that zinc 'gives your immune system weapons'.

-- It helps improve mood.
-Zinc has been shown to be important for mental health – a deficiency can play a role in conditions such as anxiety and ADHD.
+- It plays a role in the nervous system.
+Zinc has been shown to be important for mental health – a deficiency can be an overlooked driver of conditions such as anxiety and ADHD.
 It has also been shown to help support optimal growth and development in children, including improving hand-eye coordination.

-- It heals the gut.
-Zinc is a lovely soothing mineral that the digestive system really loves – especially if there are signs of digestive upset or leaky gut (intestinal permeability).
+- It's good for gut health.
+Zinc is a lovely soothing mineral that the digestive system really loves – especially if there are signs of digestive upset or leaky gut (also known as intestinal permeability).
 Zinc helps repair the cells that line your intestinal tract, and keep them strong and in tip-top shape so that they can do their vital work of absorbing nutrients.

 - It helps you taste your food.
 Zinc plays a role in how you taste and smell different foods.
 This can be of particular importance for those who have a tendency to fussiness with food (children in particular, but sometimes adults fall into this category too!).

-- You need it for healthy skin.
+- You need it for skin repair.
 Wherever there are skin problems (acne, eczema, psoriasis, slow healing of wounds), then it is a good idea to consider zinc intake.
 Low levels of zinc in the body can inhibit the ability of the body to carry out its repair work to skin and other tissues.

 - Your thyroid gland needs it.
 In the clinic, I continually see people who show signs of sub-optimal thyroid function.
 Your thyroid needs zinc to help your metabolism (the rate at which you burn food for energy) healthy.
 Zinc is one of the first minerals I think of when it comes to supporting thyroid health.